milanaum/vb.net/README.md

 Output:<br>
 ![Screenshot (6)](https://user-images.githubusercontent.com/97940277/154629462-8db67286-8206-4499-a9f4-332a2a467ab8.png)<br>

-6. C# Program to Implement Principles of Delegates (converting input string to  uppercase first, last and entire string). using System; <br>
+6. C# Program to Implement Principles of Delegates (converting input string to  uppercase first, last and entire string). <br>
+using System; <br>
 namespace Exercises <br>
 { <br>